chethanm99/mentoring/mentees/README.md

 These and other support networks can provide you with opportunities to connect with others in the field, learn from experienced professionals, and gain a deeper understanding of cloud native technologies.

 Mentorship programs can be highly rewarding, yet challenging commitments to undertake.
 To make the most of your experience and improve your chances of success, be sure to reach out if:
-* You're unsure about next steps in your mentorship or its requirements
+* You're unsure about the next steps in your mentorship or its requirements
 * You're having doubts about your ability to complete your work
-* You're looking for other development opportunties to support your work
+* You're looking for other development opportunities to support your work
-* You're struggling to balancing your commitments, especially if they're affecting your health and well-being
+* You're struggling to balance your commitments, especially if they're affecting your health and well-being

 In summary, there are multiple contacts and resources available to guide you, and a supportive network can play a crucial role in the success and fulfillment of your mentorship experience.